essentialplugin/wp-logo-showcase-responsive-slider-slider/readme.txt

 WP Logo Showcase Responsive Slider and Carousel plugin lets your website display multiple logo carousels of your clients, sponsors, business partners, affiliates, supporters, brands logos in an aesthetically appealing and professional way.

-The plugin work with shortcode so you can easily display logo slideshow anywhere on your site.
+Use shortcodes to easily display a logo slideshow anywhere on your site.

 **Also added Gutenberg block support.**